 We do our best to deal with our customers in a fair and responsible manner.
 However, if you are still dissatisfied after going through our internal complaints' procedure, you may wish to refer the issue to your Home Warranty provider, either (NHBC, Premier Guarantee or LABC), under their claims and dispute resolution service.
-The warranty provider will then either deal with the complaint under the terms of the warranty policy or, if the complaint falls outside their dispute resolution scheme, offer you the opportunity to refer your complaint to the Independent Disputes Resolution Scheme.
-Full details of this scheme and its provider are covered in the Consumer Code for Home Builders, details of which were provided to you on reservation.
-Full details of this Code can also be found by visiting: consumercode.co.uk
+The warranty provider will then either deal with the complaint under the terms of the warranty policy or, if the complaint falls outside their dispute resolution scheme, you will be able to ask the New Homes Ombudsman to investigate your claim.
+Full details can be found at: www.nhqb.org.uk/homebuyers/how-are-complaints-dealt-with.html